 We are dedicated to the belief that all students can learn and must be guaranteed equal opportunity to

 become contributing members of the academic environment and society.
 The School provides special education instruction and related services in accordance with the Individuals with Disabilities in Education Improvement Act (“IDEIA”), Education Code requirements, and applicable policies and procedures of the Los Angeles Unified School District SELPA.
 These services are available for special educations students enrolled at the School.
 We offer high quality educational programs and services for all our students in accordance with the assessed needs of each student.
-The School collaborates with parents, the student, teachers, and other agencies, as may be indicated, in order to appropriately serve the educational needs of each student.Tina Butler, 213-503-0772.
+The School collaborates with parents, the student, teachers, and other agencies, as may be indicated, in order to appropriately serve the educational needs of each student.

-Section 504
+Pursuant to the IDEA and relevant state law, the Charter School is responsible for identifying, locating, and evaluating children enrolled at the Charter School with known or suspected disabilities to determine whether a need for special education and related services exists.
+This includes children with disabilities who are homeless or foster youth.
+The Charter School shall not deny nor discourage any student from enrollment solely due to a disability.
+If you believe your child may be eligible for special education services, please contact Tina Butler, 213-503-0772.